 - Outpatient care

-If you or someone you love are ready to end addiction for a better life, call Serenity House Detox at 866-294-5306.
+If you or someone you love are ready to end addiction for a better life, call Serenity House Detox & Recovery at 866-294-5306.
 The help you need awaits you in Ft.
-Lauderdale and West Palm Beach, Florida at Serenity House Detox.
+Lauderdale and Jupiter, Florida at Serenity House Detox & Recovery.